domaindrivendev/Swashbuckle.WebApi/README.md

 ### Customizing the swagger-ui ###

-Swashbuckle supports two differrent strategies for customizing the swagger-ui
+Swashbuckle supports two different strategies for customizing the swagger-ui

 * You can provide your own version of "index.html" and customize it directly ([read about swagger-ui settings here](https://github.com/swagger-api/swagger-ui#swaggerui))
 * OR, you can stick with the default, templated version and use the config. interface to tweak it accordingly

 #### Custom "index.html" for swagger-ui ####

-This offers more flexibilty but also forces you to maintain some HTML in your WebApi project.
+This offers more flexibility but also forces you to maintain some HTML in your WebApi project.

 If you're happy to do this, you'll need to follow these steps to make your "index.html" available to Swashbuckle:

 1. Add an "index.html" to your WebApi project (or any project it has access to).
 You should base it off the default version [here](#).
-2. Then, right click the file and open it's properties window.
+2. Then, right click the file and open its properties window.
 Change the "Build Action" to "Embedded Resource".

 This will embed the file into your assembly at build-time and register it with a "Logical Name" that Swashbuckle can use to access it at runtime.
 The Logical Name is based on the Project's default namespace, file location and file extension .
-For example, if you're project's default namespace is "YourWebApiProject" and you've included the file at "/SwaggerExtensions/index.html", then you can override the default "index.html" as follows.
+For example, if your project's default namespace is "YourWebApiProject" and you've included the file at "/SwaggerExtensions/index.html", then you can override the default "index.html" as follows.

     httpConfiguration
         .EnableSwagger(c => c.SingleApiVersion("1.0", "A title for your API"))